Ayushsingh953/spring-and-spring-boot/learnings/dependencyInjection.md

     }
 }
 ```
-1. We have main class which is set as a configuration class, and it will scan for the beans in the same package using component scan tag.
+1. We have main class which is set as a configuration class, and it will scan for the beans in the same package using component scan anootation.
 2. It will launch the spring context.
 3. It will also print all the beans available in this spring context.